bvhadra/bvhadra/README.md

 ### <h2>Professional web developer with expertise in HTML, CSS, JavaScript, React, PHP, GitHub, and WordPress development.
-Completed intensive 16-week bootcamp, delivering successful team projects like 'CarbonZero App' (https://github.com/bvhadra/CarbonZero).

-Experienced WordPress developer with a portfolio of professional work.
+Completed intensive 16-week bootcamp, delivering successful team projects like 'CarbonZero App' (https://github.com/bvhadra/CarbonZero).<p>Experienced WordPress developer with a portfolio of professional work.
 Freelance background, blending technical skills with digital marketing insights for holistic front-end solutions.
 Passionate about crafting seamless user experiences and staying ahead of industry trends.
 See my work below and visit my site for more info.</h2>

 <!--
 **bvhadra/bvhadra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.